ozgunozankilic/Piazzanalytics/README.md

 # Piazzanalytics

-Piazzanalytics is a lightweight Google Chrome extension that generates some analytical visualizations that summarize Piazza posts.
+Piazzanalytics is an unofficial, lightweight Google Chrome extension that generates some analytical visualizations that summarize Piazza posts.
 Allows filtering posts by type or posting date.
 Uses Chart.js and its box plot plugin.

 Plots:
 *  Daily post count history.